RamonSmit/Nestable2/README.md

 ```

 `removeAll`:
 Removes all items from the list.
+To animate items removing check `effect` config option.
 You can also use callback function to do something after removing all items.
-It is usefull if you use effect option to animate items removing, but if you don't need it just omit second argument.
 ```js
 $('.dd').nestable('removeAll', function(){
     console.log('All items deleted');